How to Remove Stripped or Broken Nuts

 NOTE: Avoid using 12-point sockets or wrenches.

-Gently start trying to loosen the nut, but use your sense of feel and stop if you think the fastener might shear.
-If that happens, tighten the nut slightly then untighten it again, working it back and forth to break the threads free.
+Gently loosen the nut, but use your sense of feel and stop if you think the fastener might shear.
+If that happens, tighten the nut slightly, then untighten it again, working it back and forth to break the threads free.

 NOTE: Because of the higher chance of shearing the fastener, only use breaker bars and impact wrenches on larger nuts.

-Heating the nut.
+Heat the nut.
 Heated metal expands, so by heating the nut, seized threads may expand enough to break free.
-Use a propane torch (or something similar) to heat up the nut, then cool it quickly by dousing it with water.
+Use a butane torch (or something similar) to heat up the nut, then cool it quickly by dousing it with water.

 NOTE: Because the heat will distort the nut and the bolt it’s attached to, both will need to be replaced.
 Never use a torch near flammables or materials that may catch fire such as plastic or rubber gaskets.